Register a Foreign Nonprofit in Arkansas

 Do I need an Arkansas registered agent for my foreign non-profit?

 Absolutely!
-When you hire Northwest as your Arkansas registered agent, it’s a flat rate yearly price of $125 a year, you’ll have an online account that tracks your report due dates, which states you’re registered in, when your yearly service with us is up, and any documents we receive locally for you are uploaded into your account immediately for complete viewing.
+When you hire Northwest as your Arkansas registered agent, it’s a flat rate yearly price of $125 a year, and you’ll have an online account that tracks your report due dates, which states you’re registered in, when your yearly service with us is up, and any documents we receive locally for you are uploaded into your account immediately for complete viewing.
 If or when you get served with a lawsuit, we can email up to 4 people and your attorney at the same time for real time complete viewing of a lawsuit.
 You’ll receive annual report reminders.
 It’s the same price every year, and there are no weird fees or cancellation fees.

 You’ll also see all the pre-populated forms and specific filing instructions on the thank you page, in your online account.